Arrhythmia Center

 RADIOFREQUENCY ABLATIONS WITH 3-D MAPPING

 Cardioversion – refers to the process of returning the heart rhythm to normal from an abnormal rhythm.
 Most planned cardioversions are performed to treat atrial fibrillation, a heart rhythm disorder that occurs in the chambers of the heart.
 This is an outpatient procedure performed while the patient is awake with necessary sedation.
 During cardioversion, direct current is used to momentarily depolarize most of the heart’s cells, allowing the sinus node to resume normal pacemaker activity.
 Practically, the patient is shocked with a defibrillator in order to “restart” the heart’s work and start again with normal heart work.
-You can read everything about cardioversion HERE.
+Here, you can read everything about cardioversion.

 Ablation – Blocking or scarring abnormal electrical circuits or areas that are causing the problem.
 This is done by guiding a catheter through the blood vessels to the heart by heating or freezing the problem cells.
 This causes the nerve cells in a very small area to die, which blocks the area’s circulation and prevents that area from transmitting additional impulses that cause the heart to beat too fast.
 Candidates for ablation include atrial fibrillation in cases where drug therapy is ineffective or not tolerated.